ejplatform/ej-server/docs/contributing.rst

     * Writing new tests for integrated features.
     * Refactor small parts of the code to increase code quality or performance.
-    * Implementation of simple isolated features that do not affect other parts of the system (i.e., creates a new view or api entry point)
+    * Implementation of simple isolated features that do not affect other parts of the system (i.e., tweak a view or api entry point)
 * We configured a commit hook for flake8 to ensure that no style bugs are introduced in a commit.
 CI tests for code style regressions.